spyctra/spyctra/docs/source/index.rst

 * *self.phi*: an ndarray tracking the net global phase adjustments made to the spyctra
 * *self.meta*: a dictionary containing any other metadata about the spyctra
 * *self.freq*: an ndarray with the observation frequency of the data
-* *self.time*: an ndarray of datetime.timestamps representing the time of the data
+* *self.time*: an ndarray of datetime.timestamps with the time of the spyctra

 Design Choice Rationalizations
 ===============================